bettercap/caplets/hstshijack/README.md

 When the bettercap proxy receives such a request, it will stop attacking clients on that (original/spoofed) host.
 If a spoofed location is requested that was whitelisted, the client will then be redirected to the intended location.

+Note that if the hostnames you are whitelisting are HSTS preloaded, you have to send the whitelist callback to the spoofed hostnames, otherwise the browser will enforce a HTTPS connection, and bettercap will not be able to intercept the requests.

 ### Block scripts

 In the <a href="./hstshijack.cap">**caplet file**</a> you can block JavaScript on hosts by assigning them to the `hstshijack.blockscripts` variable. _(wildcard allowed)_